CloudLabs-MOC/mslearn-fabric/Instructions/Labs/03-delta-lake-new.md

    ![](./Images/L1T1S6c-2506.png)

-1. In the Create a workspace window which opens on the right side, senter the following details:
+1. In the Create a workspace window, which opens on the right side, enter the following details:

     - Name: **dp_fabric-<inject key="DeploymentID" enableCopy="false" /> (1)**
     - Scroll down and expand the **Advanced (2)** section